-The course is accredited by the Tertiary Education Quality and Standards Agency (TEQSA).
+The Associates Degree of Accounting is accredited by the Tertiary Education Quality and Standards Agency (TEQSA).

 Industry connections and resources